kidpixo/tagsearch/README.md

 WARNING: please, no `:` in filename , this mess up with the yaml format.

+For a test run, execute

+    python generate_random_notes.py

+this generates 50 random notes in the `notes/` subfolder.

+Then use

+    ./tagsearch -h

+for the documentation.

 ## Tagsearch.vim

 in your .vimrc set the path to the script